Using the API

 curl -fsS http://localhost:8080/api/v1/metrics | head -n 20

-3) Manage Redis instances¶
+3) Manage Redis instances (with optional cluster links)¶

 curl -fsS -X POST http://localhost:8080/api/v1/instances \